North Carolina vs. Miami NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- North Carolina's games this season have gone over 61.5 points three of six times.
+- North Carolina and its opponents have gone over the current 62.5-point total in three of six games (50%) this season.

-- Miami has combined with its opponents to score more than 61.5 points in one game this season.
+- Miami's games have gone over 62.5 points in only one opportunity this season.

-- Saturday's over/under is 4.4 points lower than the two team's combined 65.9 points per game average.
+- The combined points per game average of the two teams, 65.9, is 3.4 points more than Saturday's over/under.

-- This contest's total is 7.8 points greater than the 53.7 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 53.7 points per game, 8.8 fewer than this contest's over/under.

-- The Tar Heels and their opponents have scored an average of 66.8 points per game in 2021, 5.3 more than Saturday's total.
+- Tar Heels games this season feature an average total of 66.8 points, a number 4.3 points higher than Saturday's over/under.

-- The 61.5 over/under in this game is 3.0 points above the 58.5 average total in Hurricanes games this season.
+- The 58.5 PPG average total in Hurricanes games this season is four points fewer than this game's over/under.

 North Carolina Stats and Trends

-- North Carolina is 3-0 against the spread and 3-0 overall in games when it records more than 27.0 points.
+- North Carolina is 3-0 against the spread and 3-0 overall in games when it scores more than 27 points.

-- In games that North Carolina picks up more than 385.6 yards, the team is 3-1 against the spread and 3-1 overall.
+- North Carolina is 3-1 against the spread and 3-1 overall when the team totals more than 385.6 yards.

 - The Tar Heels have turned the ball over nine times this season, five more turnovers than the Hurricanes have forced (4).